About Kim Chernin

 Her work is being collected by the Schlesinger Library at Radcliffe.

-Kim lives in Northern California with her partner, Renate Stendhal.
+Kim lives in Northern California with her life companion, Renate Stendhal.